-State Fire Marshal Says Test Smoke Alarms when Turning Clocks Back for Daylight Savings Time
+State Fire Marshal Says Test Smoke Alarms when Turning Clocks Forward for Daylight Saving Time

-Jackson, MS -Looking forward to that extra hour of sleep that comes with the end of daylight savings time this weekend?
-Commissioner of Insurance and State Fire Marshal Mike Chaney reminds Mississippians that there are two important things you need to do before turning in Saturday night.
+Jackson, MS - Commissioner of Insurance and State Fire Marshal Mike Chaney reminds Mississippians that there are two important things they need to do before turning in this Saturday night.

-First, turn your clocks back one hour.
-Sunday, Nov.
-1, at 2 a.m. is when we move clocks BACK one hour, shifting clocks from Daylight Saving Time to Standard Time.
+First, turn your clocks forward one hour.
+Sunday, March 12, at 2 a.m. is when we move clocks FORWARD one hour for Daylight Saving Time.

-Second and more importantly test your smoke alarm.
+Second and more importantly, test your smoke alarm.

-"A smoke alarm is one of the most important things needed in every home, and Daylight Savings Time is the perfect time to make sure yours is working properly," Chaney said.
+"A smoke alarm is one of the most important things needed in every home, and Daylight Saving Time is the perfect time to make sure yours is working properly," Chaney said.

 He added that, as the Mississippi State Fire Marshal's Office has and continues to stress, working smoke alarms in a home can reduce your risk of dying in a fire by almost half.
-Of the 45 fire deaths investigated by the State Fire Marshal's Office so far this year, 15 involved fires without a working smoke alarm.
+Of the fire deaths investigated in 2017 by the State Fire Marshal's Office, over half did not have a working smoke alarm.

-Roughly two-thirds of home fire deaths occur in homes with no smoke alarms or working smoke alarms according to the National Fire Protection Association.
+Roughly two-thirds of home fire deaths occur in homes with no smoke alarms or non-working smoke alarms according to the National Fire Protection Association.
 When smoke alarms should have worked but failed to operate, it is usually because batteries were missing, disconnected, or dead.